PelionIoT/mbed-cloud-sdk-python/docs/subscriptions.rst

 Usage
 -----

+.. warning:: This functionality is considered experimental; the interface may change in future releases

 The subscription api can be used to interact with asynchronous mbed cloud events.

 Currently we support:

 - Device State Changes (registration, deregistration etc of devices matching a filter)
+- Resource Value Changes (values changing on resources that match a device and filter)
+- Current Resource Value (requesting the current value of a specific resource on a device)

 .. code-block:: python